 Special Collections is also the repository of other significant collections in this area, including: the archives of the U.S. Department of State Bureau of Educational and Cultural Affairs and the records of the Council for International Exchange of Scholars.
 Together with the Fulbright papers, they form a unique resource for research in international education and cultural exchange.
 Education and cultural exchange were a significant area of focus for the late Senator Fulbright throughout his career.
 His papers, also held by the University, include correspondence with U.S. and world cultural leaders, speeches, writings, and photographs.
 To learn more about other related collections, visit the Division's International Education and Cultural Exchange research guide.

-For more information about donating materials, please contact Jeffrey Stark, Research Services, University of Arkansas, by e-mail at [email protected] or by telephone at 479.575.8444.
+For more information about accessing Special Collections materials or donating your own international education-related materials, please contact the Research Services Unit, University of Arkansas Libraries, by e-mail at [email protected].

 For any questions specific to NAFSA, please contact us.